sparkflows/sparkflows-docs/docs/user-guide/data-preparation/parse.rst

 Fixed Length Fields
 ----------------------------------------

-Below is a sample workflow which contains ``Fixed Length Fields`` processor in Fire Insights.
+Below is a sample workflow which contains ``Fixed Length Fields`` processor in Sparkflows.
 It demonstrates the usage of ``Fixed Length Fields`` node to split a column value into multiple data columns of fixed length.
 Splitted columns are appended to output.

 It does the following processing of data: